Ebhibhebhi/Handwritten-digit-recognition-CNN/README.md

 As with most of us, the catalyst for my interest in neural networks was [this video](https://youtu.be/aircAruvnKk?si=4hzVh-wsm9fzu2Ss) by 3blue1brown, where he explains the mathematics behind how neural networks can perform classification tasks using the example of handwritten digits.
-I was fascinated by just how simple and elegant the mathematics was and therefore decided to implement the neuralnetwork myself, without using any DL frameworks so I could gain a deeper intuition behind the function of CNNs.
+I was fascinated by just how simple and elegant the mathematics was and therefore decided to implement the neuralnetwork myself, without using any DL frameworks so I could gain a deeper intuition behind the function of neural networks (NNs).

 ## How it works